giorgio-bendoni/various-stuff/Inflation.md

 ### Broad increase in prices
 In a market economy, prices for goods and services can always change.
 Some prices rise; some prices fall.
 One speaks of inflation if there is a broad increase in the prices of goods and services, not just of individual items.
 As a result, you can buy less for £1.
 Expressed the other way around, a pound is worth less than it was before.
 It is important to understand that the increase in prices has to be broad and general in nature.
-For example, a particularly cold winter and spring may affect the quantity of wine produced in southern Europe Should demand remain unchanged,
+For example, a particularly cold winter and spring may affect the quantity of wine produced in southern Europe.
+Should market demand remain unchanged in the face of a reduced supply, the expectation is for wine prices to increase.
+In this case we would not speak of _inflation_ but, perhaps, of _win

 ### Some price changes are more important than others
 When calculating the average increase in prices, the prices of products we spend more on – such as electricity – are given a greater weight than the prices of products we spend less on – for example, sugar or postage stamps.